chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 #### Sample database configuration

-This is an example of the `xl.repository` configuration related to the database:
+This is an example of the `xl.repository` configuration for a stand-alone database:

     xl {
         repository {